candu/blog-archive/posts/2012-10-22-dont-hate-cross-correlate.md

 ---
 title: "Don't Hate, Cross-Correlate"
 date: 2012-10-22
-categories:
+tags:
   - Algorithms
   - Technical
   - Visualization
 layout: layouts/post.njk
 ---

 In this post, I discuss cross-correlation.
 Although commonly used in signal processing, cross-correlation can be useful in a Quantified Self context.
 I'll present a bit of the mathematics behind cross-correlation, demonstrate a quick example, and briefly explain where you might use this in analyzing your personal data.

 <!-- more -->